How Heavy is a Chainsaw? Comprehensive Guide to Chainsaw Weight

 Can I modify my chainsaw to reduce its weight?

-Modifying a chainsaw can affect its safety and performance, so it’s better to look for a lighter model that suits your needs.
+Modifying a chainsaw can compromise safety and performance.
+It’s wiser to choose a lighter model that meets your needs.

 What safety gear should I use when operating a chainsaw?